Heart of Palm and Avocado Salad with Cilantro

 - Add the final tablespoon of lime juice (or a bit more if desired) and season the salad well with sea salt.

 - Serve immediately.

 This would probably keep in the fridge for at least one day, but you probably won’t have any left!

-All the low-glycemic ingredients in this salad are great for the South Beach Diet, but avocados are a limited food so you should probably make this a side dish salad, especially for Phase One.
-I do love that this salad is simply dressed with lime juice, with no added oil!
+Vegan Heart of Palm and Avocado Salad with Lime, Green Onion, and Cilantro is a great salad for low-carb and low-glycemic diets.
+All the low-carb ingredients in this salad are great for the South Beach Diet, but avocados are a limited food so you should probably make this a side dish salad for South Beach, especially for Phase One.